-Enterprise Need User Impact Potential adverse security impact Options and notes I want to prevent users from downloading malware and avoid phishing, and ensure that these protections cannot be overridden by the user. • Low • None You can enforce Safe Browsing more aggressively by setting: DisableSafeBrowsingProceedAnyway This may have user impact as it prevents a user continuing with their navigation if Safe Browsing has made a mistake and misclassified a website as a phishing attempt.
-You may also wish to set DownloadRestrictions to 2 in order to enforce safe browsing decisions a little more strictly.
-For more info, see Prevent users from downloading harmful files .
-Some enterprises also decide to block printing because they see saved PDFs as another route that malware can be saved to disk.
-The Chrome security team does not think this is a useful step.
-In virtually all cases, format-conversion from a web page to a PDF file eliminates any malicious content, though we recommend using a safe PDF viewer for such saved files (such as Chrome itself).
-I'm planning to use a third-party software that requires injecting code into Chrome. • High • High Chrome blocks third-party software on the PC from injecting its own code into Chrome.
+Enterprise need User impact Potential adverse security impact Options and notes I'm planning to use a third-party software that requires injecting code into Chrome.
+High None Chrome blocks third-party software on the PC from injecting its own code into Chrome.
 Such third-party injection has proven to be a major source of crashes and bugs which could (in theory) be exploited by malicious websites.
 We recommend keeping the default set (ThirdPartyBlockingEnabled False).
 Other security products may advise you to unblock their code so that they can instrument Chrome or otherwise affect its behavior.
 If you choose to do this, you may get the benefit of their functionality, at the expense of more crashes and a higher risk of exploitable vulnerabilities.
 If you use a security product which injects executable code into Chrome, please contact the vendor to see if they offer this functionality through a Chrome extension instead.
+Also consider that Chrome Enterprise Premium's DLP features natively integrate into the browser without the need for third-party code injection, making it less disruptive to users and more stable.
+Also consider that there are robust DLP features in Chrome Enterprise Premium that are built directly into the browser.
+This eliminates the need for third-party code injection, leading to a more stable experience and less disruption for users.